London connections modernisation walkthrough

 If the programme brief says 'deliver a modern digital connections platform' but nobody has mapped capabilities, value stages, accountability, or business gaps, what is the architecture actually guiding?

-This module shows what should have happened first.
-It walks through the London connections challenge as a business-architecture problem, using every Stage 3 method introduced so far, and demonstrates why the business layer must be coherent before the first application diagram is drawn.
+What should have happened first is a business-architecture pass over the London connections challenge, using every Stage 3 method, to establish a coherent business layer before the first application diagram is drawn.

 24.1 Why this walkthrough exists

 By now the learner has seen the parts.
 Modules 16 through 23 each introduced a specific method: Phase B orientation, business models, organisation mapping, capabilities, capability-based planning, value streams, footprints, and gap analysis.
-This module shows how the parts work together on a single problem.
+The walkthrough shows how the parts work together on a single problem.

 The walkthrough is not a summary of previous modules.
 It is a worked example that forces the concepts to interoperate.
 If any concept does not contribute to the overall argument, it exposes a weakness in the method or in the application.
 The walkthrough tests whether Stage 3 is truly coherent or merely a collection of individually sound artefacts.